 For real-world data, the 0.94 that we got is a pretty strong correlation.
 But you might wonder whether there’s actually an association between club-head speed and distance traveled, as opposed to just an apparent correlation in this sample.
-The Web page Decision Points for Correlation Coefficient shows you how to answer that question.
+Decision Points for Correlation Coefficient shows you how to answer that question.

 Be careful in your interpretation!
 No matter how strong your r might be, say that changes in the y variable are associated with changes in the x variable, not “caused by” it.
 Correlation is not causation is your mantra.

 It’s easy to think of associations where there is no cause.
 For example, if you scatter-plot US cities with x as number of books in the public library and y as number of murders, you’ll see a positive association: number of murders tends to be higher in cities with more library books.
 Does that mean that reading causes people to commit murder, or that murderers read more than other people?
 Of course not!
 There is a lurking variable here: population of the city.

 When you have a positive or negative association, there are four possibilities: x might cause changes in y, y might cause changes in x, lurking variables might cause changes in both, or it could just be coincidence, a random sample that happens to show a strong association even though the population does not.

 z-scores are pure numbers without units, and therefore r also has no units.
 You can interchange the x’s and y’s in the formula without changing the result, and therefore r is the same regardless of which variable is x and which is y.